Takopi's Original Sin: Anime

 In December 2024, it was announced that the series would receive an anime adaptation.
 It was later revealed to be an original net animation (ONA) produced by Enishiya, with TBS Television handling planning and production duties.
 The six-episode miniseries was directed and written by Shinya Iino, with character designs and chief animation direction handled by Keita Nagahara, and music composed by Yoshiaki Fujisawa.
 The series was released from June 28 to August 2, 2025, on various streaming platforms, including Netflix, Amazon Prime Video, Abema, and U-Next.
 (Note: The series premiere was listed as launching on various streaming platforms at 24:00 on June 27, 2025, which is effectively June 28 at midnight JST.)
-The opening theme song is "Happy Lucky Chappy" (ハッピーラッキーチャッピー), performed by Ano, while the ending theme song is "Glass no Sen" (がらすの線), performed by Tele.
-Crunchyroll streamed the series outside Asia.
+The opening theme song is "Happy Lucky Chappy" (ハッピーラッキーチャッピー), performed by Ano, and the ending theme song is "Glass no Sen" (がらすの線), performed by Tele.
+Crunchyroll streamed the series outside Asia, with a dub being later produced.
 Medialink licensed the series in the Asia-Pacific for streaming on Ani-One Asia's YouTube channel.